mandober/debrief.haskell/hs.GLOSSARY.md

 ## Functions
 Haskell provides functions that may be classified according to at least a dozen of factors, including arity (nullary, unary, binary, n-ary), polymorphic rank (rank-1, rank-2, rank-K, rank-N), genericity (parametrically polymorphic, overloaded), syntactic level (term-level, type-level, kind-level), term-level association (standalone function, data ctor, field accessor), syntacic position (prefix, infix, suffix), associativity, type of identifier (alphabetical, symbolic), general shape (multi-part equations, sections, lambdas).

+## Functional dependency
+A functional dependency, aka *fundep* or *fd*, usually occurs in class definitions where it is used to express additional constraints on the type parameters.
+That is, it expresses the dependencies between the type parameters, e.g. `r -> a` means that the type param `a` is completely determined by the type param `r`.
+It requires enabling the `FunctionalDependencies` GHC pragma.

 ## Fusion
 Merging several operations, that operate on the same data, into one.
 GHC often explores opportunities to fuse multiple list traversals and operations into a single traversal with operations merged.

 ## higher rank
-another name for a rank-n type.
+Another name for a rank-n type.

-## higher-kinded type
-a type which is parameterized by something other than `TYPE`.

 ## Higher-kinded type
+A higher-kinded type is a type which is parameterized by something other than `TYPE`.

 A higher kinded type (HKT) is a kind-polymorphic type variable that can be instantiated at type constructors of many different kinds.

 ```hs